-As per the Depute First Minister's announcement, the Local Phasing Delivery Plans developed by local authorities will now offer a 'plan b'.
-View Aberdeenshire's Local Phasing Delivery Plan (pdf 1.2MB) which serves for contingency for re-opening of schools.
+Local Phasing Delivery Plans developed by local authorities offer a 'plan b'.
+View Aberdeenshire's Local Phasing Delivery Plan (pdf 1.2MB) which serves as a contingency for re-opening of schools.
 We continue to update our FAQs on school arrangements in Aberdeenshire (pdf 221KB) in line with the latest national guidance.

 School transport arrangements across Aberdeenshire have been reviewed in line with the Scottish Government guidance on school transport and the latest national update on preparing for the start of term.

 View the parental guidance for school transport, which has been put together locally to support children and young people.
 Due to the need for distancing with the driver there is a minor reduction in the number of pupils who can travel on most school transport vehicles.
 Your school will contact you directly before the start of term if you are affected by this otherwise you may presume that transport is available.

 You may also find the following national websites offering support and guidance to parents and carers helpful: